Case study Amsterdam Zuidoost – Restorative Cities

 In addition, small-scale detention makes it possible to look deeper into the root causes of criminal behaviour, addressing the underlying issues.
 So the implementation of small-scale detention facilities in a restorative city will create an environment that promotes recovery and integration.
 A restorative city dares to invest in understanding its citizens and strive for a society in which detention does not only punish but also restores.

-Through the INSPIRE project, Restorative Justice Netherlands aims to refine the concept of a restorative city by identifying key principles, such as dialogue, community involvement, democracy and horizontal relationships, and urban design.
+Through the INSPIRE project, Restorative Justice Nederland aims to refine the concept of a restorative city by identifying key principles, such as dialogue, community involvement, democracy and horizontal relationships, and urban design.
 In addition, the role of small-scale detention within a restorative city will be further explored and applied to some examples.

 THE DOUBLE CHALLENGE OF SOCIAL ENTERPRISES IN DETENTION HOUSES